Drennan98/TeeTime/README.md

 - Create a social network for golfers to collaborate and potentially book tee times together.

 - Become a hub for golfers to share all things golf related.

+- Allow users to create, edit and delete posts.

+- Allow users to create and delete comments.

+- Give the ability to users to register, sign in and sign out of the site.

+- Reflect the log in state to the user.

+- Create an easy to navigate, user friendly site.

 ## Target Audience